LSSTDESC/augur/README.md

 # clone the Augur repository
 git clone git@github.com:LSSTDESC/augur.git

+cd augur

 # conda env update, when run as suggested, is able to create a new environment, as
 # well as updating an existing environment.
-conda env update -f augur/environment.yml conda activate forecasting
+conda env update -f environment.yml conda activate forecasting

 # The following line loads the firecrown module from the environment, and queries